cexonza/growdice-helper/README.md

 It uses auto x2 on lose algorithm.
 Which is really sucessful martingale technique and it's a long run low-risk method.

-How to Install? (this script requires google chrome to work properly.)
+How to Install? (this script requires chromium based browser to work properly.)

 1- Go to the **chrome://extensions** (make sure developer mode turned on.)